Listening Vessels | Houston Discovery Green Park

 The Listening Vessels found in downtown Houston’s Discovery Green Park are amazing!
 The two concave interiors of these stone sculptures are situated 70 feet apart and face one another.
-A person can sit in each one of these sculptures and whisper to one another and be clearly heard.
+A person can sit in each one of these sculptures and whisper to one another and hear one another.

-The concave interiors concentrate sound waves which is the basic reason why this works.
+The concave interiors concentrate sound waves, which is the fundamental reason why this works.

-Maconda Brown O’Connor was a well known Houston philanthropist who left a major imprint upon our fine city with her good works and deeds.
+Maconda Brown O’Connor was a well known Houston philanthropist.
+She left a major imprint upon our fine city with her good works and deeds.

-To learn more about Maconda Brown O’Connor and see the bronze relief heart shaped sculpture created as a tribute to her, click here.
-That sculpture is located not far from the Listening Vessels.
+To learn more about Maconda Brown O’Connor and see the bronze relief heart-shaped sculpture created as a tribute to her, click here.
+That sculpture is not far from the Listening Vessels.
 Anyone visiting the south side of Discovery Green Park can easily view both sculptures.

 Doug Hollis is a well known American artist (born 1948) in Ann Arbor, Michigan.
 He earned his Bachelor of Fine Arts degree from the University of Michigan.

-Mr. Hollis got to know Frank Oppenheimer who was an educator as well as a physicist.
+Mr. Hollis got to know Frank Oppenheimer, who was an educator as well as a physicist.
 Oppenheimer founded the Exploratorium in San Francisco.
-It is now located at Pier 15 at the Embarcadero.
+It is now at Pier 15 at the Embarcadero.

-At the interactive Exploratorium museum, visitors enjoy all types of experiences having to do with art, science and human perception.
-One such experience has been described as being able to dance in the middle of a tornado!
+At the interactive Exploratorium museum, visitors enjoy all types of experiences having to do with art, science, and human perception.
+One such experience is described as being able to dance in the middle of a tornado!
 That sounds truly amazing!
-If my husband and I ever make another trip to San Francisco, I would definitely like to spend part of a day at the Exploratorium.
+If my husband and I ever make another trip to San Francisco, I would like to spend part of a day at the Exploratorium.

 There are now many works of art by Doug Hollis in various parts of our country.
-Some of his sound sculptures are permanent and others have been temporary pieces of public art.
-Water and wind have been the sources of sound in some of his creations.
+Some of his sound sculptures are permanent, and others have been temporary pieces of public art.
+Water and wind are the sources of sound in some of his creations.

-The Listening Vessels created by Doug Hollis in the Wortham Foundation Gardens in Discovery Green Park are made of Alabama limestone.
+The Listening Vessels by Doug Hollis in the Wortham Foundation Gardens in Discovery Green Park consist of Alabama limestone.

 Limestone is an interesting singular subject.
 According to Wikipedia, “About 10% of sedimentary rocks are limestones.”
-Sedimentary rock has been compressed over numerous centuries and originated from shelled sea creatures.
-Oceans once covered much of the land we see today including even that of mountaintops!
+Sedimentary rock has been compressed over many centuries and originated from shelled sea creatures.
+Oceans once covered much of the land we see today, including even that of mountaintops!

 Most caves and reefs contain limestone.
-Limestone is often used in architecture, art and more utilitarian purposes.
+Limestone is often used in architecture, art, and more practical purposes.
 Did you know that the Great Pyramid of Giza is covered with limestone?

 While much limestone comes from Alabama, the largest limestone quarry is in Michigan.
-The states of Wisconsin and Indiana account for the vast majority of limestone…almost 90%…of the production in the United States.
+The states of Wisconsin and Indiana account for the vast majority of limestone, which is almost 90% of the production in the United States.

-This story gets even more interesting!
+This story gets even more exciting!
 It goes back to World War I.

-Eventually his early warning devices with regard to the noise discharged guns made lead to the invention of parabolic acoustic mirrors made out of concrete.
-Those “listening ears” were created primarily to identify incoming enemy aircraft.
+Eventually, his early warning devices about the noise discharged guns made lead to the invention of parabolic acoustic mirrors made out of concrete.
+It was easier with those “listening ears” to identify incoming enemy aircraft.

 Some of those old concrete acoustic mirrors are still standing along England’s coastline as well as one in Malta.